 Stage 2 reforms implemented

 Stage 2 rental law reforms

-We want to hear what is important to Queensland renters, rental property owners and managers, and all Queenslanders to improve rental experiences across five key legislative reform priorities to inform the development of Stage 2 Rental Law Reform.
+The Stage 2 Rental Law Reform Options Paper was released for consultation from 18 April to 29 May 2023.
+We asked Queensland renters, rental property owners and managers, and all Queenslanders what was important to them to improve rental experiences across five key legislative reform priorities to inform the development of Stage 2 Rental Law Reform.

-We've developed an Options Paper to seek feedback on policy options to change Queensland's rental laws and identify their impacts.
+The Options Paper sought feedback on policy options to change Queensland's rental laws and identify their impacts.

-The 5 key legislative reform priorities included in the Options Paper are:
+The 5 key legislative reform priorities included in the Options Paper (PDF, 843.23 KB) were: